GeoscienceAustralia/anuga_core/source/anuga/lib/maxasc/README.txt

-The module here (maxasc.py) contains a function that takes one or more ASC filenames in a list and produces an output ASC file that is the element-wise max() of each of the input ASC files.
+The module here (order_boundary.py) contains a function that takes a CSV file of boundary points and orders the points into an output CSV file.

-Of course, the input files must all have the same shape.
+The first point in the file is assumed to be the start point.
+All other points in the file are the points that are closest to each succeeding point.

+Note that in pathological cases the ordering may be wrong.
+Always check!
+CAVEAT EMPTOR.